 Some of My Favorite Uses of Squarespace Cover Pages

 I love the Squarespace cover page feature--they're mini sites you can do all kinds of creative things with.
-(I use a cover page as my home page.)I used to have to hack up Squarespace sites to create a similar effect, and now it just takes minutes.
+(I used to use a cover page as my home page.)I used to have to hack up Squarespace sites to create a similar effect, and now it just takes minutes.

 Here are some of my favorite examples (all created by me unless otherwise noted):